jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Blankets," Rob said.
 "Especially for the nights and winters.
 Try to pick up some toys if you see any, too."

 Lil Ari loved the toy MBTA trains because they came in a rainbow of color.
-She had cars from the red, blue, orange, and green lines, plus a model of the commuter rail, which was purple.
-She'd have at least one train in each hand at all times, typically the blue and green cars.
+He had cars from the red, blue, orange, and green lines, plus a model of the commuter rail, which was purple.
+He'd have at least one train in each hand at all times, usually the blue and green cars.

 "Those are trains cars," explained Ari, "they'd take people from one place to another.
 Sometimes they'd even arrive on time."

-The baby would play with the cars like little airplanes, holding them in the air and waving them around.
+The baby played with the cars like little airplanes, holding them in the air and waving them around.
 Ari was beginning to get concerned with how often they'd crash into everything---the Costco cart, each other, the eniac---but there were other things to worry about, like his first birthday party.

 "Oh my god, he's going to love that," said Rumi, "you *have* to show me his reaction."

 Ari and Lil Ari made their way to Cleveland Circle, the final stop on the Green's C line, and greeted the pack of green train cars.
-The eniac grabbed the smartphone---hooked up to the eniac-ii's reactor for power---from around its neck, and began recording.
+The eniac grabbed the smartphone from around its neck, and began recording.

 "See that?"
 Ari asked, pointing to collection of ancient train cars, "That's your toy!"